Constitution and By-Laws

 Section X. The Club may reimburse individuals for gas expenditures; however, the Club will not reimburse on a per mile basis when personal vehicles are used.

-Section XII.
+Section XI.
 Funding shall be granted as is necessary for the successful operation of any and all Established Events as defined by Section V above.

-Section XIII.
+Section XII.
 The Club shall pay for additional costs (i.e. tolls, campground fees, parking fees, entrance fees, etc) associated with Regular Trips.

-Section XIV.
+Section XIII.
 Trips more than 3/5ths filled prior to public announcement will not be funded by the Club.